 The Social Organization of Sexual Assault

-Rather than theorizing sexual assault through a lens of sociopathy, I employ sociological and ecological understandings that push beyond the single dimension of gender and the framework of gender and power.
+A sociological understanding of sexual violence can push beyond through a lens of sociopathy, and reveal how intersecting systems of power shape vulnerability to violence, beyond the single dimension of gender.
 With Shamus Khan, Claude Ann Mellins, and Jennifer S. Hirsch, I have published a paper in the Annual Review of Criminology that critically assesses the existing literature on sexual assault and suggests directions for future research.
-I am currently writing an empirical paper that uses an ecological approach to theorize how incarcerated trans women understand and navigate violence.

 Trans Women and Femmes of Color at Work

 Like the criminal justice system, the labor market is a primary mechanism for the reproduction of inequality.
 But unlike the criminal justice system, the labor market can also facilitate social mobility.
 To understand how the labor market was maintaining or mitigating the structural exclusion of trans women and femmes of color, Woods Ervin and I conducted work history interviews with 23 transgender women and femmes of color in 5 U.S. cities.
 We discovered that the 2015 “Transgender Tipping Point,” mostly considered a cultural moment of increased transgender visibility, corresponded with material gains: improved employment status for the people in our sample after 2015.
 Yet, challenges remain.
 Because trans women and femmes of color gained access to stable jobs primarily in advocacy and social services, their employment “success” required them to take on emotionally taxing work.
 Trans women and femmes of color reported being hired by queer people, but facing ongoing hiring discrimination by straight, cisgender people.
 Trans women of color regularly lost jobs and, in the face of unaddressed workplace harassment, left jobs of their own accord.
 In June, 2020 we released a report, policy brief, and infographic with this data, all of which have been widely circulated.
 We are currently writing an academic paper based on the data.

 Transgender Kinship Organizations